 MG 280-287 - Special Topics.
 1-4 Credits.
 Study of content not normally covered in other courses.
-(PR: Enrollment with permission of division director or course instructor.)
+(PR: Permission)

 MG 296 - Integrated Business Strategies.
 3 Credits.
-A caCJSone course in which students work in teams, using their skills and knowledge to develop and implement simulated business strategies.
+A capstone course in which students work in teams, using their skills and knowledge to develop and implement simulated business strategies.
 (PR: Students must have completed at least 45 credit hours in their program)